EVEInsight/Insight/README.md

 # Frequently asked questions
 **How do I invite Insight to my Discord server?**

 You can invite Insight to any server where you have the **Manage Server** role.
 Follow the [link](#links), select the server, and Insight will be invited.
+If you are hosting Insight yourself, the invite link will be printed in the program console on program startup.

 **What Discord permissions does Insight require?**